python/mypy/docs/source/cheat_sheet_py3.rst

    import asyncio
    from typing import Generator, Any

-   # A Python 3.4 coroutine should have a return type of
+   # A generator-based coroutine created with @asyncio.coroutine should have a
-   # Generator[Any, None, T], where T is the type it returns.
+   # return type of Generator[Any, None, T], where T is the type it returns.
    @asyncio.coroutine
    def countdown34(tag: str, count: int) -> Generator[Any, None, str]:
        while count > 0: